 “I am not sure.
 I will visit Maka later.
 She always has good advice.”
-Pahtia was referring to his spirit guide, who helped him with healings, divination and guidance on physical and spiritual matters.
-He gathered a clump of the smelly herbal remedy with his gnarled fingers.
+Pahtia was referring to his spirit guide, who helped him with healings, divination and guidance on physical, mental and spiritual matters.
+The man gathered a clump of the smelly herbal remedy with his gnarled fingers.
 “This will go on your wound to keep it from getting infected so Conchita will not be mad at me.”
 He added, “You can die from infection, you know.”

 Zachary sighed.
 “Yes, I know.”
 He hated being treated like a complete idiot.

 Pahtia shaped the clump into a ball, casually mentioning, “When I die, I will shapeshift into a great caiman.”
-His eyes gleamed as he imagined reincarnating as this noble reptile.
+His eyes gleamed as he imagined reincarnating as this noble beast.
 “Maybe next time, I will take your fish.”
-He let out a rare chuckle, annoying his son-in-law, and then began humming while applying the fresh salve to the young man’s injured fingers.
+He let out a rare chuckle, annoying his son-in-law, and then hummed while applying the fresh salve to the young man’s injured fingers.

-Too embarrassed to return to the fishing expedition, Zachary went home to Conchita, who stood in their hut cradling their infant son.
-Her long black hair hung over part of her face as she gazed at the baby while singing a traditional lullaby.
-The moment Zachary saw his wife, he forgot all about the failed fishing attempt.
+Too embarrassed to return to the river, Zachary went home to his wife, Conchita, who stood in their hut cradling their infant son.
+Her long black hair hung over her face as she gazed down at the baby while singing a traditional lullaby.
+The moment Zachary saw them, he forgot all about the failed fishing incident.

-Conchita smiled at her husband, but it faded when she noticed his hand was bandaged with leaves and bamboo twine.
+Conchita smiled at her husband, but her joy quickly faded when she noticed his hand was bandaged with leaves and bamboo twine.
 She asked with concern, “What happened?”

-“Oh, it’s nothing,” he said, wanting to forget the whole thing.
+“Oh, it’s nothing,” he answered, wanting to forget the whole thing.

-She balanced the baby on her hip while using her free hand to examine the patch job, sniffing to detect which herbs had been used, flipping his hand over to study the other side, finally conceding, “Father did a good job.”
+She balanced the baby on her hip, then used her free hand to examine the patch job, sniffing to detect which herbs had been used, flipping his hand over to study the other side, finally conceding, “Father did a good job.”

 “Yes, he did.”
-Zachary glanced around the hut, asking, “Where’s Eva?”
+Zachary glanced around the hut.
+“Where’s Eva?”

-Conchita pointed out the doorway at the sunlit center of the village where the young children were having fun with a Capuchin monkey that jumped from one child’s shoulder to the next, playing a game of catch-me-if-you-can.
+“Outside.
+See.”
+Conchita pointed out the doorway at the sunlit center of the village where the young children were having fun with a Capuchin monkey, which jumped from one child’s shoulder to the next, playing a game of catch-me-if-you-can.
 Four-year-old Eva ran toward the scampering rascal with her hands outstretched, only to have the monkey leap over her sun-bleached curls, landing on top of another child’s shoulder.
 The children squealed with delight.

 Zachary laughed at their antics until he glanced up at the sky.
 Remnants of the shimmering plane trail still lingered.

-Conchita, noticing his troubled expression, asked him, “What is wrong?”
+Conchita noticed his troubled expression.
+“What is wrong?”

-During the night, Pahtia hobbled through the rainforest using his staff to steady his step.
+During the night, Pahtia hobbled through the rainforest using his staff to steady his steps.
 In his other hand, he held a burning torch to light the way.
 The moon and stars were hidden behind the dark storm clouds forming over the jungle’s canopy.
-Thunder pounded in the distance, causing the old man to quicken his step.
+Thunder pounded in the distance, causing the old shaman to quicken his pace.

-Conchita opened her eyes and saw the silhouetted figure standing outside the hut.
+Conchita opened her eyes and saw a silhouetted figure standing outside the hut.
 She wondered if she was dreaming.
 It wasn’t until a gust of wind threw the torch flames past Pahtia’s face that she recognized him.
-She uttered, “Father?”
+“Father?”

 He tersely responded, “Come with me.”